 One lasting legacy of the Spice Girls is that they blew open the door for British acts in America again.
 For the most part, Britpop wasn’t of interest to America, or even most of Europe.
 The Spice Girls reversed this more or less single handedly.
 The debut sold over 30 million worldwide, and only one of their singles – the Motown inspired Stop – failed to reach number one in the UK, stalling at number two.

-Only four of the Spice Girls are coming together for this tour.
-This could be a bad omen if the disappointment of Forever is to be believed.
-But enough time has passed for that illusion to not matter anymore.
+Only four of the Spice Girls came together for their 2019 tour.
+This could have been a bad omen if the disappointment of Forever is to be believed.
+But enough time had passed for that illusion to no longer matter.
 Their fans are older now, and have a more realistic view of life.

-Maybe they were wrong to say “friendship never ends”, but there’s nothing wrong with revisiting a time when we all believed it to be true, and there will be millions of 20-and-30-something women heading out to stadiums across the country next summer to say thank you for giving them the self-esteem they needed.
+Maybe they were wrong to say “friendship never ends”, but there’s nothing wrong with revisiting a time when we all believed it to be true.